-We are seeking to keep pace with the expectations of our customers, employees and the community, behaving fairly and responsibly, and maintaining high standards of conduct.
-To do this we will:
+Fundamental to our approach is a commitment to keeping pace with the expectations of our customers, employees and the community, behaving fairly and responsibly and maintaining high standards of conduct.

 We publicly report on our progress against these targets in our ESG reporting.